japajoe/wspp/README.md

     signal(SIGINT, &signalHandler);
 #ifndef _WIN32
-    //Windows does not have this signal (it is fired when a socket is suddenly disconnected). signal(SIGPIPE, &signalHandler);
+    //Windows does not have this signal (it is fired when a socket is suddenly disconnected).
+    //In order to prevent the server from shutting down we intercept this signal and ignore it. signal(SIGPIPE, &signalHandler);
 #endif